Where is the springhallow post 16 based?

 If your child is not quite ready to transition onto College/supported employment or not independent enough to take on the challenges these environments bring, we can support them over a three-year period to make these adjustments.
 Being in a new environment unfamiliar to them, but being supported by staff that are trained to meet the needs of students with Autism, we are confident we can offer a range of options to students across the spectrum.

-We have dedicated staff to support students with a range of needs and interests across all three pathways and we are using Dynamic Training to offer subject specific staff with a career focus to deliver the high quality teaching each student deserves.
+We have dedicated staff to support students with a range of needs and interests across all four pathways to offer to deliver the high quality teaching each student deserves.